thiagomata/prime-numbers/modulo_ref.md

 }
 ```

-These properties are proved in the [ModOperations](./src/main//scala/v1/div/properties/ModOperations.scala),
+These properties are proved in the [ModOperations](
+./src/main//scala/v1/div/properties/ModOperations.scala
-as simplified as follows:
+), as shown as follows:

 ```scala
  def modAdd(a: BigInt, b: BigInt, c: BigInt): Boolean = {